dpsk/nikalyuk.in/source/_posts/2013-07-26-install-jenkins-ci-for-rails-project-with-cucumber.markdown

 ## Jenkins Plugins

-Now let's install some useful plusing for Jenkins.
+Now let's install some useful plugins for Jenkins.
 Go to the  *Manage Jenkins -> Manage Plugins* and check following plugins:

-  -Git Client Plugin
+ * Git Client Plugin
-  -GitHub Plugin
+ * GitHub Plugin
-  -Ruby Plugin
+ * Ruby Plugin
-  -Rake plugin
+ * Rake plugin
-  -Cucumber plugin
+ * Cucumber plugin

 ## Add project to Jenkins

 Now we a ready to add our project to Jenkins.
-Go to the *New Job -> Free-style* Navigate to ``Source Code Managment`` menu and choose Git, enter your git repository address and specify the branch.
+Go to the *New Job -> Free-style* Navigate to ``Source Code Management`` menu and choose Git, enter your git repository address and specify the branch.

 {% img /images/posts/hudson_git.png 'Jenkins Git options' 'Jenkins Git options' %}

 Now we only need to specify commands for building our project.
-Specify "Execute shell script" and add folowing commands, you may want to change them for your needs:
+Specify "Execute shell script" and add following commands, you may want to change them for your needs:

 ```
 #!/bin/bash -x